Fitbit Versa Lite Edition full review

 We decree that the Versa Lite is not a smartwatch in the same way an Apple Watch is, but it will do a couple of smartwatch things like push notifications for calls and messages from your phone.
 We stop short of calling it a smartwatch because the Fitbit app store is anaemic and not worth using, but the features and functions of the core health tracking are so good that it fades into the background as a fitness tracker should.

 The fact the app store is not up to much is fine by us, as the interface of the Versa Lite is a tad sluggish at times.
-The software and interface is best on it compared to the Ionic, a watch with more capable hardware that will run it faster.
+The software and interface are similar to the Ionic, a watch with more capable hardware that will run it faster.
 The Lite is for a more casual user who won’t interact as much with the touchscreen.
 When you do, you’ll find a few stutters but nothing major.

 Keep on runnin’